paulovn/artifact-manager/README.md

   without a leading period) that will be collected as artifacts
 * `--min-size`: the minimum size of an artifact file to be included in the list (0 for files of any size)
+* `--files`: files to be explicitly included as artifacts, if they exist, regardless of size.
+This is a multi-argument options: include as many files as needed, separated by spaces.
+Note that the option must *not* be immediately followed by any positional arguments (such as the operation, or the local folder), or they will be taken as file names.
 * `--git-ignored`: select as artifacts all files that will be ignored by git, as defined in the checked out repo.
-This option needs a working command-line git, and when used the script ignores the other options `--extensions` and `--min-size`
+This option needs a working command-line git.

+The script uses both (`extensions' + `min-size') and `files' so they can be freely combined. `git-ignored', however, is an exclusive argument: when used, the script ignores `--extensions`, `--min-size` and `files'

-These are settable _per repository_: when the remote repository is created (upon first artifact upload) the _extensions/min-size/git-ignored_ definitions at that time are stored as repository configuration, and used henceforth.
-It can be overriden at runtime for a given execution.
+These are settable _per repository_: when the remote repository is created (upon first artifact upload) the _extensions/min-size/files/git-ignored_ definitions at that time are stored as repository configuration, and used henceforth.
+It can be overriden at runtime for a given execution, or re-stored with the *setoptions* operation.

 Other command-line options are: